ArthurEOrtiz/LocalBusinessLookup.Solution/ReadMe.md

 #### Setup

-1) Clone this respostiry
+1) Clone this respostiry to your computer and open in a code editor.
-2) Build and retore project using CLI
+2) Build and restore project using CLI.
+3) Configure your appsettings.json to conntect with your database.
+4) update the database with the CLI
-3) Run Project using CLI
+5) Run Project using CLI open in a browser or use POSTMAN to use the API

 #### Known Bugs